How and where to bet on the Winter Olympics 2026: Best betting apps, top sportsbook promos for Milano Cortina

 Here's how and where to bet on the 2026 Winter Olympics in Italy

 The 2026 Winter Olympics are underway, and sports bettors have a chance to capitalize on some of the top sportsbook promos for Milano Cortina.
 Men's ice hockey began last week, with the United States picking up comfortable victories over Latvia, Denmark and Germany in the group stage.
-The Americans will now face the winner of Sweden vs. Latvia in the quarterfinals on Wednesday at 3:10 p.m.
+The Americans will take on Sweden in the quarterfinals on Wednesday at 3:10 p.m.
 ET.
-There are also multiple skiing events this week, along with plenty of other events.
+The U.S. is listed as the -270 money line favorite (risk $270 to win $100), while the over/under for total goals scored is 6.5.

 If you're wondering how and where to bet on the 2026 Winter Olympics, you can use this Milano Cortina betting guide.
 Here are some of the top sportsbook promos at betting sites, as well as the that are available for the Winter Olympics.
 You can also read the instructions on how to claim each offer and where to bet on events like ice hockey and snowboarding below.